Sales and Marketing Training

 Reason 5: There’s No Data On Lost Sales

 While local presence is consistently advertised as a feature to get more prospects to answer the phone, there’s no data on lost sales.
 In fact, you’ll never know!
-In fact, only 2% of survey recipients said they’d be more likely to do business while 41% clearly state they’d be less likely to do business.
+In fact, only 2% of survey recipients said they’d be more likely to do business, while 41% clearly stated they’d be less likely to do business.

-It’s time that companies abandon local presence deception and protect their brands, their reputation, and safekeep the talent their sales representatives have for building trust.
+It’s time for companies to abandon the deception of local presence and protect their brands, their reputations, and the talent their sales representatives have for building trust.